core-wg/comi/draft-ietf-core-comi.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

-The following terms are defined in the YANG data modelling language {{RFC7950}}: action, anydata, anyxml, client, configuration data, container, data model, data node, datastore, identity, instance identifier, key, key leaf, leaf, leaf-list, list, module, RPC, schema node, server, state data, submodule.
+The following terms are defined in the YANG data modelling language {{RFC7950}}: action, anydata, anyxml, client, container, data model, data node, identity, instance identifier, leaf, leaf-list, list, module, RPC, schema node, server, submodule.

+The following terms are defined in [RFC6241]: configuration data, datastore, state data

 The following term is defined in {{I-D.ietf-core-yang-cbor}}: YANG schema item identifier (SID).

-The following terms are defined in the CoAP protocol {{RFC7252}}: Confirmable Message, Content-Format.
+The following terms are defined in the CoAP protocol {{RFC7252}}: Confirmable Message, Content-Format, Endpoint.

 The following terms are defined in this document: